hpc2n/sphinx-lesson-template/content/starpu.rst

         return 0;
     }

-In addition to initialising and shutting down StarPU, we have also introduced a separate `hello_world_cpu` function than contains the `printf` statement and a `hello_world_cl` C struct that contains a pointer to the `hello_world_cpu` function.
+In addition to initialising and shutting down StarPU, we have also introduced a separate `hello_world_cpu` function that contains the `printf` statement and a `hello_world_cl` C struct that contains a pointer to the `hello_world_cpu` function.
 The task itself is created using the `starpu_task_insert` function.

 For compilation, we must link the binary with the StarPU library: